How to achieve a natural colorization

 - Step 20.
 I flatten the image and save it under the name "2d_result".

 - Step 21.
 (This last stage is only optional.)
-I love every color, but for getting a little more depth I can apply the filter Unsharp Mask (choose "Filter > Sharpen > Unsharp mask") with the following settings: Amount: 50 - Radius: 0.5 - Threshold: 0 (fig. 18) (Beware you don't choose too high values for the Amount and the Radius, because the result could be disastrous!).
+I love every color, but for getting a little more depth I can apply the filter Unsharp Mask (choose "Effects > Sharpen > Unsharp mask") with the following settings: Contrast: 50 - Radius: 0.5 - Threshold: 0 (fig. 18) (Beware you don't choose too high values for the Contrast and the Radius, because the result could be disastrous!).

 - Step 22.
 I Save the final result with an evocative name.
 You can see this photo on fig. 19.
 Isn't it a lovely image?